Products covered by EU organics rules

 Organic production rules

-- prohibiting the use of hormones and restrict the use of antibiotics and only when necessary for animal health
+- prohibiting the use of hormones and restricting the use of antibiotics to only when necessary for animal health.

 Rules on livestock

 Livestock farmers must also fulfil specific conditions if they wish to market their products as organic.
-These rules include respect for animal welfare, feeding the animals in accordance with their nutritional needs and are designed to protect the animals health and environment.
+These rules include respect for animal welfare and feeding animals in accordance with their nutritional needs, and are designed to protect the animals' health and environment.
 These rules also help to build public trust as they ensure that organically farmed animals are kept separate from non-organic.
-Examples of rules which apply to livestock farmers include
+Examples of rules which apply to livestock farmers include:

 Abiding by organic principles

-- non-organically raised animals may be not brought onto holdings unless for breeding purposes and then only comply with specific rules
+- Non-organically raised animals may be not brought onto holdings unless for breeding purposes and then must comply with specific rules.

-- personnel keeping animals must possess the necessary basic knowledge and skills as regards the health and the welfare needs of the animals
+- Personnel keeping animals must possess the necessary basic knowledge and skills regarding the health and welfare needs of the animals.

-- the number of livestock must be limited to minimising overgrazing, erosion, or pollution caused by animals or by the spreading of their manure
+- The number of livestock must be limited to minimise overgrazing, erosion, or pollution caused by animals or by the spreading of their manure.

 Rules for the food chain